 It is the responsibility of the participant to complete the application, be accepted, and to be scheduled by the Qualification and Certification Department of the American Welding Society.

-The Society requires a minimum of seven (7) weeks to process the applications for the test.
-The maximum test time is 8½ hours, including break times and one hour for lunch.
+The Society requires a minimum of eight (8) weeks to process the applications for the test.
+The maximum test time for Part B is 2 hours, including break times and one hour for lunch.
 The examination will start at 7:45 a.m.

 NOTE: A scientific hand calculator is required at the beginning of this course.

 Questions: Email email@example.com or call 1-800-332-9448

 - Duties of a welding inspector.

 - Introduction to destructive testing.

 - Electroslag welding.